alex-kudrya/lara-thumb/README.md

 This script converts the original image into a thumbnail with the given sizes and various modes

-Modes: 'cover', 'contain'.
+Modes: «cover», «contain».

-Available extensions: 'jpg/jpeg', 'png', 'gif'.
+Available extensions: «jpg / jpeg», «png», «gif».

 ## Example